Kelly Clarkson Underwent Appendectomy After Hosting The BBMAs

 The Voice coach had reportedly been suffering from appendicitis all week, but chose to move forward with her plans to host the awards show in Las Vegas.

 “Not gonna lie…..
-I may or may not have broken down in tears after the show from pain,” Clarkson explain in her tweet on Thursday.
+I may or may not have broken down in tears after the show from pain,” Clarkson explains in her tweet on Thursday.

 She continued on to explain that she flew home after event, where she “nailed the surgery” in the early hours of the morning.
 Now, Clarkson said she is “feeling awesome.”

-“Bye bye appendix,” the singer concluded, adding “#TheShowMustGoOn.”
+“Bye bye appendix,” the singer concluded, adding, “#TheShowMustGoOn.”

 Clarkson may have been in pain all evening, but no one in the audience would have known.
 She effortlessly fulfilled her hosting duties, which included an epic performance of tunes that were nominated in this year’s ceremony, according to People.
-The two-time host’s medley including hits like Maroon 5’s “Girls Like You,” Marren Morris and Zedd’s “The Middle,” Cardi B’s “I Like It,” and more.
+The two-time host’s medley included hits such as Maroon 5’s “Girls Like You,” Marren Morris and Zedd’s “The Middle,” Cardi B’s “I Like It,” and more.

 She looked glamorous for the occasion in a black long-sleeved sequined dress with ruched detailing and a high leg slit.
 Clarkson added a bit of color to the outfit with rainbow-colored, sparkling strappy heels.